AT-Publishing/website/_glossary/bart.md

 ### Trading the Bart Pattern

+Bart pattern is always a "failed attempt" at something: Either a failed attempt at starting a run-up after a [sideways](/glossary/sideways/) period, or a failed attempt at building a bottom after a down trend.
-Quite typically, crypto markets will show bart patterns before a run-up.

-It could be at the end of a channel or triangle formation that has been in the making for a few weeks.
+Quite typically, crypto markets will show bart patterns at the end of a channel or triangle formation that has been in the making for a few weeks.

-Ends of triangular formations are in particular a good place to spot bart formations, because the volume there is getting lower - a lot of traders go to the sidelines, waiting for a decisive move.
+Ends of triangular formations are in particular a good place to spot bart formations, because the **volume there is getting lower** - a lot of traders go to the sidelines, waiting for a decisive move.

 The same is also true at the end of a bear market or when the market was [ranging](/glossary/sideways/) for so long that everyone is bored and nobody wants to trade.

-Does that make the Bart formation a good place to long?
+Does that make the Bart formation after a flat period a good place to long?

 **Only if your risk tolerance is high.**

 Remember that Bart is a *failed* attempt at starting a run-up.
 There was some follow through, but not enough yet.
-The market needs to build up a little longer, and in the meantime a fundamental event can happen that changes everything ...
+The market needs to build up the momentum a little longer, and in the meantime a fundamental event can happen that changes everything ...
 In other words, there is no way to time the market from the presence of Bart patterns alone.

 However, it does show some early confidence on the market.

 So, those are the options:

+* If the market is failing to establish bottom, it is too early to be bullish.
+You may have better odds in short-term short positions, but you need to consider other technical analysis, such as support and resistance lines.
 * It is a super bad time to speculate with futures or any other time-limited contracts.
 With plain leverage though, the story is different.
 You could use contracts like the Bitmex **perpetual swap** to try and catch longing the next Bart.
 Shorting it is more risky if the overall structure of the market looks like slowly setting up for a run-up.
 * If there is a Bart on the hourly charts but you are normally looking at the D and W charts and your opinion there is bullish, you could buy **spot** for the mid- to long-term.